Compact-size linearly tapered slot antenna for portable ultra-wideband imaging systems

 A compact-size asymmetrical linearly tapered slot antenna required for portable ultra-wideband (UWB) imaging systems is presented.
 The total antenna size is reduced compared with the conventional linearly tapered slot antenna by using a triangular slot on the left-hand side of the tapered-shaped radiator, whereas introducing a corrugated pattern of cuts on the right side.
 The antenna operates over a wide bandwidth extending from 3.1 to 10.6 GHz with a maximum gain of 8.5 dBi.
 Stable radiation patterns are observed across the operational bandwidth, with cross-polarization levels below 20 dB.
 The realized antenna structure occupies a volume of 35 x 36 x 0.8 mm3, and possesses the essential time domain fidelity needed for UWB imaging applications. (c) 2012 Wiley Periodicals, Inc. Int J RF and Microwave CAE, 2013.Version

-Zhu F, Gao S, Ho ATS, See CH, Abd-Alhameed RA et al (2013) Compact-size linearly tapered slot antenna for portable ultra-wideband imaging systems.
+Zhu F, Gao S, Ho ATS et al (2013) Compact-size linearly tapered slot antenna for portable ultra-wideband imaging systems.
 International Journal of RF and Microwave Computer-Aided Engineering.
-23(3): 290-299.Link to publisher’s version
+23(3): 290-299.Link to Version of Record

 Related items